RochArmel/alx-system_engineering-devops/0x00-shell_basics/README.md

 1- print absolute path of current working directory
-2- list the contents of current directory
+2- list the contents of current director
+3- change directory to home